dostonnabotov/project/src/blog/vector_algebra.md

 $$\vec{a}\rightrightarrows\vec{b} \Leftrightarrow {a_x\over b_x}={a_y\over b_y}={a_z\over b_z}$$

 > $\vec{a}\rightrightarrows\vec{b}$ means that $\vec{a}$ is parallel to $\vec{b}$ <br/><br/>
-> If the vector are linearly dependent, you are often asked to find the express $\vec{c}$ as a linear combination of
+> If the vector are linearly dependent, you are often asked to express $\vec{c}$ as a linear combination of
 > $\vec{a}$ and $\vec{b}$.
 Let's solve it.

 **(1)**